sandydunlop/website/docs/markista/javadoc/markista/doclet/MarkdownDoclet.md

 <span style="font-family: monospace; font-size: 80%;">public static void __main__([String](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/String.html)[] args)</span>

-The starting point of Markista if it is being used without the Javadoc command.
-This is useful for debugging.
+The starting point of Markista if it is being used without the Javadoc command.This is useful for debugging.

+**Parameters:**

+`args` - this parameter is ignored.

 ---